How can you build a strong brand while also reaching diverse target audiences in their unique language?

 Building a Brand in India

-Out of a 1.25 billion strong Indian population, just about 200 million are proficient in English.
+Out of a 1.4 billion strong Indian population, just about 265 million speak English.
 On the other hand, almost half a billion Indians can speak, read and write in Hindi.

 Internet usage is growing in rural India, and that makes MNCs look up and take notice.